 There is no charge to set it up.
 You will only be charged when it is used.
 The cost for each call is .085 cents per minute per user.

 When working remotely, it is especially important to remain vigilant about data security.

 Protect university data

-Make sure you are on the appropriate connection for each task; for example, use the University of Manitoba virtual private network (VPN) to securely access university systems.
+Make sure you are on the appropriate connection for each task; for example, use the University of Manitoba virtual private network (VPN) to access university systems securely.

-Store sensitive documents on the available network storage, not on your local device.
+Store sensitive documents on network storage, not your local device.
 Sensitive documents temporarily stored on a local device must be copied to an approved location (local area network storage) and deleted after use.

 What things should I do when working remotely?